Parliamentary.ai

 Overview

 This bill makes it a criminal offence to intentionally harm or kill service animals, including police dogs and horses.
-The bill also designates harming a service animal as an aggravating factor in sentencing for relevant crimes, leading to harsher penalties.
+It also designates such acts as aggravating factors during sentencing, leading to potentially harsher penalties.

 Description

-It becomes a crime to intentionally kill, injure, wound, or poison a service animal without lawful excuse.
-Penalties include up to 12 months imprisonment and/or a fine on summary conviction, or up to five years imprisonment and/or a fine on indictment.
+The bill defines it as an offence to intentionally kill, injure, wound, or poison a service animal without lawful excuse.
+Penalties range from up to 12 months imprisonment or a fine on summary conviction, to up to five years imprisonment or a fine on indictment.

-Harming a service animal will be considered an aggravating factor when sentencing for offences such as those under the Animal Welfare Act 2006 and the Criminal Damage Act 1971.
-This means harsher sentences are likely.
+The bill states that harming a service animal will be considered an aggravating factor when sentencing for offences such as those under the Animal Welfare Act 2006 and the Criminal Damage Act 1971.
+The court must state this aggravation openly.

-The Secretary of State can create regulations to expand the definition of "service animal" through statutory instruments that require parliamentary approval.
+The Secretary of State can create regulations to expand the definition of service animals.
+These regulations require parliamentary approval.

-The bill applies to England and Wales only and comes into force two months after it is passed.
+The bill applies to England and Wales only and comes into force two months after being passed.

 Government Spending